 Networking Usually Outweighs Traditional Methods

 Networking should be a huge part of your job search plan; it is the number one way to land a job.
-Statistics show the majority of positions job seekers secured are through some form of networking.
+Statistics show that job seekers secure most positions through some form of networking.
 Also, the caliber of jobs found through networking tends to be better and more desirable.

-Many job seekers network in-person and on social media platforms like LinkedIn, Facebook, Twitter.
-Within these platforms, you can network within groups or under hashtags, or you can follow companies and reach out to key people, including recruiters.
+Many job seekers network in person and on social media platforms like LinkedIn, Facebook, and Twitter.
+Within these platforms, you can network within groups or under hashtags or follow companies and reach out to key people, including recruiters.

 Your network will flourish when you are actively involved.